THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 I strongly suggest you read this parsha at your own risk.
 "Why?" you ask, you minuval.
 Because a month hasn't even passed, and we are back at Pesach again.
 Reboinoisheloilum, I am still recovering from throwing my back out while removing the car seats from the mini van.
 It's a good thing too I cleaned under the seats in the car -- my Yetzer Hara might have tempted me to break into the car after the second Seder to snack on the two crushed M&Ms on the floor.

 Why do we prepare so intensively for Pesach?
-According to Rabbeinu Tam, we commemorate slavery in Egypt by spending six hours marching up and down the stairs to the attic to bring down the Pesach dishes while our wives stand over us barking orders (those amharatzois)like the Egyptian Sarei Missim.
+According to Rabbeinu Tam, we commemorate slavery in Egypt by spending six hours marching up and down the stairs to the attic to bring down the Pesach dishes while our wives stand over us barking orders (those amharatzois).

 Meanwhile, rachmana litzlan, our wives absolutely exhaust themselves watching the cleaning lady prepare for Pesach.